Comprehensive Legal Solutions

 On Behalf of | Apr 23, 2024 | Firm News

-In v.
+In Issa v.
 Royal Metal Industries, Inc (In re X-treme Bullets, Inc.), Case No. 22-16143 (February 28, 2024), the Court of Appeals for the Ninth Circuit (“Ninth Circuit”) reaffirmed the long-standing principle that a creditors’ committee can obtain derivative standing to prosecute a claim belonging to the bankruptcy estate (“Estate”) if the debtor refuses to do so or the debtor grants derivative standing to the committee.

 A party has standing (the right to challenge the conduct of another in court) when that person or entity has suffered an injury in fact.
 Derivative standing is when a person or entity other than the harmed party steps in to assert the claim of the harmed party.